AB1825 Law for California Sexual Harassment Training

 California Sexual Harassment Training Law

 Assembly Bill 1825 (AB 1825) and new Government Code section 12950.1 is the first law of its kind to actually outline the requirements for effective compliance training, setting the standard not only for California, but for the rest of the country as well.
 Thorough knowledge about the requirements will ensure appropriate legal compliance.
+Following are some frequently asked questions about sexual harassment training in California.

 Also, for multi-state organizations that may be required to provide anti-harassment training in other states such as Connecticut and Maine, familiarity with the California regulations will assist in achieving nationwide compliance.